bgiulianetti/rate-limiter/README.md

   - Create all of the mocks
   - Run all the tests
   - Run the API
-- if it is not the first time, you can run the API with any these commands:
+- if it is not the first time, it is possible to run the API with any of these commands:
   - ```make all``` This will run all of the tests and run the API.
   - ```make run``` This will run the API.
-- The API runs in the port ```5000``` by default, but you can change it [here](https://github.com/bgiulianetti/rate-limiter/blob/main/main.go#L12)
+- The API runs on the port ```5000``` by default, but it can be changed [here](https://github.com/bgiulianetti/rate-limiter/blob/main/main.go#L12)
-- The API by default uses in memory storage for Notifications, but you can change it to use Redis [here](https://github.com/bgiulianetti/rate-limiter/blob/main/makefile#L7)
+- The API by default uses in memory storage for Notifications, but it can be changed to use Redis [here](https://github.com/bgiulianetti/rate-limiter/blob/main/makefile#L7)
-- The Redis server is up and running, you can run your API locally, configure to use Redis and it will work properly.
+- The Redis server is up and running, the API can run locally, it can be configured to use Redis and it will work properly.

 ## Endpoint
 ### Request